jcbendernh/FabricShortcuts/README.md

 This scenario came up repeatedly across customers and we decided to publicly document the steps we have taken to achieve this scenario.

-It is also important to note, that when utilizing a [Lakehouse Medallion Architecture](https://learn.microsoft.com/en-us/fabric/onelake/onelake-medallion-lakehouse-architecture), we also recommend separating assets across workspaces.
+It is also important to note, that when utilizing a [Lakehouse Medallion Architecture](https://learn.microsoft.com/en-us/fabric/onelake/onelake-medallion-lakehouse-architecture), we also recommend separating assets across workspaces and only allowing the business uers in the Curated Workspace.
 A good foundation to work with is the following...

 ![Workspace Best Practices](./img/wrkspcbest1.png)